Captcha-ML/tokamak-unsupervised/README.md

 Before running either of the Jupyter notebooks, please ensure the following steps are completed:

 a. **Data Download**:
    - Download the necessary datasets (both `.parquet` and `.csv` files) into/from a folder named `QCEH_data`.
 This data is crucial for the execution of the notebooks.
+Note that only a subset of the data we used is present here as examples.
+If you want access to additional data, feel free to contact the [EPFL SPC lab](https://www.epfl.ch/research/domains/swiss-plasma-center/), further data could be made available upon reasonable request.
    - Download the computationally expensive data from the `precomputed_data` directory.
 This data is used for certain parts of the analysis to save on computation time.

 b. **Helper Existence**: